Julio Frenk: Minister of Health of Mexico

-In July 2005, Frenk drew criticism from U.S. Interior Secretary Carlos Abascal over the Mexican Ministry of Health's decision to distribute the morning-after pill at Mexico's government health clinics.

-In September 2006, the Mexican government again nominated Frenk as a candidate for the leadership of WHO.
+In September 2006, the Mexican government again nominated Frenk as a candidate for the leadership of the World Health Organization.
 The British medical journal The Lancet published an editorial endorsing Frenk as the best candidate while The Wall Street Journal reported that Frenk's controversial 2004 tobacco deal could hurt his chances for election.
-Alongside Elena Salgado, Kazem Behbehani, Margaret Chan and Shigeru Omi, Frenk eventually became one of the five finalists.
-But in November 2006, the position was awarded to Chan.
+Along with Elena Salgado, Kazem Behbehani, Margaret Chan, and Shigeru Omi, Frenk was one of the five finalists for the position, which was awarded to Chan in November 2006.

 Harvard University

+Frenk served as the 8th dean of the School of Public Health at Harvard University from 2009 to 2015.

 Following his service as Mexico's minister of health, Frenk was tapped to serve as senior fellow in the global health program of the Bill & Melinda Gates Foundation, where he counseled the foundation on global health issues and strategies.

-Frenk subsequently served as dean of the faculty at Harvard University's School of Public Health from 2009 until 2015.
+Frenk subsequently served as dean of the faculty at Harvard University's Harvard T.H.
+Chan School of Public Health from 2009 until 2015.
 While at Harvard, he was also the T & G Angelopoulos Professor of Public Health and International Development, a joint appointment made with the Harvard Kennedy School.
 Under Frenk's leadership, Harvard's School of Public Health received its largest ever gift of $350 million and was renamed Harvard T.H.
 Chan School of Public Health in 2014.

-In addition to his role as dean of Harvard School of Public Health, Frenk co-chaired (alongside Lincoln Chen) the Commission on the Education of Health Professionals for the 21st Century, which published its final report in The Lancet in 2010.
+In addition to his role as dean of Harvard School of Public Health, Frenk co-chaired, along with Lincoln Chen, the Commission on the Education of Health Professionals for the 21st Century, which published its final report in The Lancet in 2010.
 The report recommended that governments place the same emphasis on fighting cancer that they place on infectious diseases like AIDS and malaria.
-In 2013, Fenk joined Vicente Fox and others in campaigning for marijuana legalization at a series of events in the United States and Mexico.
+He served on the High-Level Task Force for the International Conference on Population and Development, co-chaired by Joaquim Chissano and Tarja Halonen, from 2012 to 2014.
+In 2013, Frenk joined Vicente Fox and others in campaigning for marijuana legalization at a series of events in the United States and Mexico.

-In 2015, Frenk co-edited a collection of non-fiction essays on the subject of global health, "To Save Humanity," which include work from multiple contributors including Michelle Bachelet, Larry Summers, Elton John and himself.
+In 2015, Frenk co-edited a collection of non-fiction essays on the subject of global health, "To Save Humanity," which included work from Michelle Bachelet, Larry Summers, Elton John, Frenk, and others.